 50% coinsurance for each Medicare-covered service.
-Prior Authorization is required.
+You pay these amounts until you reach the out-of-pocket maximum.

 Opioid treatment program services

 Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: